patrick-east/scoreboard/README.md

 Setup the config files.. alter the path in config.py to match the location of ci-scoreboard.conf.
-And update the ci-scoreboard.conf to have the right values for your gerrit account and keyfile.
+And update the ci-scoreboard.conf to have the right values for your gerrit account, keyfile, and mongodb server.

 To run the server first init things with: